-The proverbial simmering silent treatment or cold shoulder that leaves us (or others) wondering what the heck happened, what we did wrong (even if we didn’t actually do anything wrong and sort of know that), and feeling confused and off-kilter as a result.
+How some abusive individuals can use the simmering silent treatment or cold shoulder that leaves us (or others) “gaslighted,” wondering what the heck happened, what we did wrong (even if we didn’t actually do anything wrong and sort of know that), and feeling confused and off-kilter as a result.

-It’s also one of the toxic-normal tactics I saw often during the many years that I consulted on difficult (or worse) interpersonal and communication dynamics in various groups or organizations where people were ready to mutiny, sabotage, or just stop working well together (or already had).
+When used in a toxic-normal way, it’s also one of the tactics I saw often during the many years that I consulted on difficult (or worse) interpersonal and communication dynamics in various groups or organizations where people were ready to mutiny, sabotage, or just stop working well together (or already had).

 Since we’re talking about human interpersonal dynamics and old, ingrained, conditioned toxic-normal habits, though, it’s timeless.

-Let’s be clear here, first, that we’re talking about toxic habits … withholding as a ‘toxic-normal’ habit and tactic used by Narcipathic, dysfunctional types to manipulate and work their funky head games.
+Let’s be clear here, first, that in this article, we’re talking about toxic habits … withholding as a ‘toxic-normal’ habit and tactic used by Narcipathic, dysfunctional types to manipulate and work their funky head games.

 What is Withholding?

-There may be other definitions and examples of withholding as an interpersonal dynamic strategy, but here’s a wee snapshot of how I’m using the term here.
+There may be other definitions and examples of withholding as an interpersonal dynamic strategy, but here’s a quick snapshot of how I’m using the term here.

 I wrote the following excerpt ten years ago about withholding in an article on subtle yet common word-violence tactics in organizational, interpersonal, and group dynamics: